Archive for the ‘Lordship Salvation’ Category

 Help

 We’re here to assist those who are teachable and willing to change (2 Timothy 2:2, 15; 3:16, 17).
-If you have questions and/or comments, we can be reached through our website: www.kelseypeach.com.
+If you have questions and/or comments, we can be reached through our website: www.kelseypeach.com or through our FB page.
 If this article has helped you, we’d like to hear from you and ask you to share it with others.
 Christians can earn the “Crown of Rejoicing” by leading others to Christ for salvation (1 Thessalonians 2:19, 20).
 If you’d like to receive future articles as they come out, click on “Follow.”
-Join us on “Facebook” and “Youtube.”

 Additional Helps